-If using Conda environment we STRONGLY recommend utilizing the conda package directly as a self contained option unrelated to the OpenSim application/GUI, it is the only supported mechanism for versions other than python 3.8, if using Conda disregard other installation instructions on this page and follow the link here https://anaconda.org/opensim-org/opensim
+If using Conda environment we STRONGLY recommend utilizing the conda package directly as a self contained option unrelated to the OpenSim application/GUI.
+It is the only supported mechanism for versions other than python 3.8.
+If using Conda please disregard installation instructions on this page and follow the link here https://anaconda.org/opensim-org/opensim

 Introduction to Python